iron-meteor/iron-router/README.md

 ### Dynamic Path Segments
 Paths get compiled into a regular expression and can support dynamic segments.
 You can even use a regular expression as your path value.
-The values of these parameters are made available inside of any route functions using `this.params`.
+The values of these params are made available inside of any route functions using `this.params`.
 You'll see examples of different route functions below.
 But to get us started, here are a few examples of dynamic paths: